Dominic339/GAM305_GreenTeam/README.md

 - Ammo indicator or gameplay information displays correctly
 - Crosshair or aiming indicator appears correctly
 - Minimap or map indicator is readable if implemented
 - UI updates when player health, ammo, or power-up status changes

+Matthew Clem – Artist/UI Contribution
+Created a basic placeholder HUD prototype in Unreal Engine Added placeholder UI elements, including:
+Health bar
+Ammo display
+Crosshair
+Minimap placeholder
+Tested UI layout placement and readability during gameplay Worked on visual atmosphere and environment direction using a dark sci-fi space/black hole themed background Helped establish the dark and muted visual style planned for the game Contributed to placeholder asset and UI planning for Alpha testing

  Game Features
 - Power-ups activate correctly
 - UI displays health and score accurately
 - Visuals and sound are consistent